List of countries by total health expenditure per capita

 This article includes 2 lists of countries of the world and their total expenditure on health per capita.
 Total expenditure includes both public and private expenditures.
 See also: Health spending as percent of gross domestic product (GDP) by country.

 The first table uses OECD data and lists member countries of the Organisation for Economic Co-operation and Development (OECD), and a few other countries.
 It shows each country's total spending (public and private) on health per capita in PPP international dollars.

 The next data table (Table 2) lists nearly all countries.
 It uses data from the World Health Organization (WHO).
 It also shows each country's total spending (public and private) on health per capita in PPP international dollars.

 Organization for Economic Co-operation and Development

 A country list from OECD Data at Organisation for Economic Co-operation and Development.

 Table 1

-Location links below are "Healthcare in LOCATION" links.
-OECD member countries are followed by non-OECD countries.
-Scroll down table to "Non-OECD countries" header.